vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-build-api.md

 {"id":6,"name":"Speakers","price":49.99,"count":30}
 ```

-This `cURL` request specifically sets the `Content-Type` header to let our application know that it’s being sent JSON, so make sure your client of choice is doing the same.
+This `cURL` request specifically sets the `Content-Type` header to let your application know that it’s being sent JSON, so make sure your client of choice is doing the same.

 What good is an inventory system that can’t update the count of an item in an inventory though?
 Next, take a look at the `PUT /items/{id}` method.
-Unlike the `POST` request, this `PUT` request tells our REST API that we want to update an existing item:
+Unlike the `POST` request, this `PUT` request tells your REST API that you want to update an existing item:

 ```java
 @PutMapping("/items/{id}")